Why Can't I Wake Up with You: Background and release

 The original version of the song first appeared on their Take That & Party debut album; however, Gary Barlow re-wrote the song with a higher tempo and modified lyrics.
 This new version was released on 8 February 1993 and peaked at number two on the UK Singles Chart, spending 10 weeks on the UK Singles Chart.
 The song has since received a silver certification from the BPI for shipments of over 200,000 copies inside the UK.

 Critical reception

-Music & Media wrote, "After Sting and Clapton using a Zippo lighter, here's another brilliant rhythm pattern.
+David Bennun from Melody Maker named the song "either the slumberous essence of post-coital tristesse, or the best ode to teenage sexual frustration since 'Wouldn't It Be Nice'."
+Pan-European magazine Music & Media wrote, "After Sting and Clapton using a Zippo lighter, here's another brilliant rhythm pattern.
 Take That sings this ballad on top of the clicks and beeps of a film transported in a camera."
-Alan Jones from Music Week rated it four out of five, adding, "Most sophisticated yet from Take That, a strong and tuneful mid-tempo song with a light and more than competent vocal."
-Pop Rescue noted that it has a "great beat and synth line", adding that "the 90's beat and samples, along with the bedtime talk from a breathy Gary" makes this a hit.
+Alan Jones from Music Week gave it four out of five and named it Pick of the Week, adding, "Most sophisticated yet from Take That, a strong and tuneful mid-tempo song with a light and more than competent vocal."
+In a retrospective review, Pop Rescue noted that it has a "great beat and synth line", adding that "the 90's beat and samples, along with the bedtime talk from a breathy Gary" makes this a hit.
 Mark Frith from Smash Hits gave the song three out of five, commenting that it is "transformed from a slushy LP track to a Boyz II Men-style swingbeat mid-tempo thing."